“One’s destination is never a place, but a new way of seeing things.” – Henry Miller

 — living and working abroad

-I didn’t know when I decided to move to Marrakech in 2014 that this city would be named Trip Advisor’s #1 Travelers’ Choice Destination of 2015.
+I didn’t know when I decided to move to Marrakech in 2014 that the city would be named Trip Advisor’s #1 Travelers’ Choice Destination of 2015.
 I moved to Morocco sight unseen but knew I’d find in this mysterious place adventure and beauty, history and diversity.
-There I worked–hard–but could also play in morning snow in the Atlas Mountains and return to Marrakesh to see a poolside sunset.
+There I worked — hard — but could also play in morning snow in the Atlas Mountains and return to Marrakesh to see a poolside sunset.
 I volunteered with village girls through NGOs, taught and learned from locals, and hopped riads, busses, and planes to the coast or Europe just a couple of hours away.
 My two years there were magical but to be nearer to family I moved again…this time to the Dominican Republic.
 A Mermaid in Marrakesh, I spent weekends and vacations escaping to the coast.
-In Santo Domingo the sea is two miles away and the rainforest calls.
+In Santo Domingo the sea was two miles away and the rainforest called.

 My treks thus far have been across the US (including New York City, Boston, Chicago, Charleston, Savannah, New Orleans, and cities in Hawaii, Florida, and California) , Morocco, The DR, Costa Rica, The Bahamas, Ecuador, Ireland, Scotland, England, France, Austria, Germany, Monaco, Switzerland, Spain, Portugal, Italy, Greece, The Netherlands, Belgium, Lithuania, Russia, Slovakia, Turkey, Czech Republic, Vatican City, and Liechtenstein.
 If I can answer questions about these destinations, please contact me at email@example.com.
 Likewise, I would love to hear your expat stories, travel tips and comments.